tuantla80/Blockchain/README.md

 I used Postman (https://www.getpostman.com/) for HTTP client.

 Furthermore, it is also worth to note that the Python code here is implemented by me after reviewing and making use of some open source codes.
-Thus this code is used for my learning purposes ONLY.
+Thus this code is used for my learning purposes only.

 - Version: 0.0
 - Date: 180322